Baby steps of Investing

 What does it actually take to be an Investor?
 Of course, the definition revolves around a person or an organization putting certain capital on a financial scheme to bag in profit but like many other professional activities, investing also contains many aspects to it.
 Here, I will mostly be covering the baby steps to enter this domain that personally worked for me along with certain ways people could invest.

-Written By: Sunil Shahi (Bachelor of Computer Application)
+Written By: Sunil shahi ( Bachelor of Computer Applications)